4 Ways to Support Women Going Through The Menopause in the Workplace

 4. Offer flexible working

 Managing menopausal symptoms while working can be stressful and cause symptoms to feel worse.
 Offering flexible working for those going through menopause will allow them to manage their symptoms effectively around their work and avoid any unnecessary stress.
-This also means allowing greater flexibility with breaks during the working day or if an employee has a number of doctors appointments to attend because of the menopause.
+This also means allowing greater flexibility with breaks during the working day or if an employee has a number of doctor's appointments to attend because of menopause.

-What Are the government doing to Support Women Experiencing Reproductive Issues?
+What are the Government Doing to Support Women Experiencing Reproductive Issues?

 Learn more about the grant fund here and what it aims to achieve.